Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Thermodynamics of the RxSM

 \subsubsection{GW spectrum}

 Three main sources of GWs have been studied for a SFOEWPT~\cite{Caprini:2015zlo,Caprini:2019egz}.
 First, there are the collisions of the bubbles: this happens when bubbles of the true vacuum nucleate and expand into the false vacuum, until they collide with each other, thereby generating GWs.
-The second source is the magnetohydrodynamical turbulence in the plasma around the bubble walls.
-This plasma, during the SFOEWPT, is far from equilibrium, and similarly to how turbulence in fluids can generate waves, GWs are created in this plasma.
-Finally, the dynamics of the EWPT can create pressure waves in the plasma, which act like sound waves that propagate, leading to the generation of GWs.
-The total spectrum of produced gravitational waves can be described as
+Additionally, the dynamics of the EWPT can create pressure waves in the plasma around the bubble walls, which act like sound waves that propagate, leading to a second source generating GWs.
+Finally, the sound waves induce magnetohydrodynamical turbulence in this plasma.
+The plasma is then far from equilibrium during the SFOEWPT and, similarly to how turbulence in fluids can generate waves, GWs are sourced by turbulence after sound-wave decay.\footnote{We note that we employ the default value of $\epsilon_\text{turb}=0.1$ from \texttt{BSMPT} for the calculation of the spectrum of GW sourced by turbulence.} The total spectrum of produced gravitational waves can be described as

 where